ccorbi/NGSkit/README.md

 # NGSKit

 Collection of basic tools to preprocess NGS data.
-These tools are heavily custom to adapt to our pipelines, see literature above to read about some application cases.
+These tools are heavily custom to adapt to our pipelines, see literature above to read about some application cases of this package.

 ## Installing